aefarrell/aefarrell.github.io/_posts/2022-12-18-dynamic_mode_decomposition.md

 + Baddoo, Peter J., Benjamin Herrmann, Beverley J. McKeon, J. Nathan Kutz, and Steven L. Brunton.
 "Physics-informed dynamic mode decomposition (piDMD)."
 (2021) [arXiv:2112.04307](https://arxiv.org/abs/2112.04307) with code available on [github](https://github.com/baddoo/piDMD)
 + Bai, Zhe, Eurika Kaiser, Joshua L. Proctor, J. Nathan Kutz, and Steven L. Brunton.
 "Dynamic Mode Decomposition for Compressive System Identification." *AIAA Journal*, 58 (2020):561-574 doi:[10.2514/1.J057870](https://doi.org/10.2514/1.J057870)

-+ Brunton, Steven L. and J. Nathan Kutz.
-2019. *[Data Driven Science and Engineering](http://databookuw.com)*.
-Cambridge: Cambridge University Press
++ Brunton, Steven L. and J. Nathan Kutz. *[Data Driven Science and Engineering](http://databookuw.com)*.
+Cambridge: Cambridge University Press, 2019.
 >this an excellent resource for more than just the details of DMD (chapter 7).
 It is more than just a book as well: there are several videos of lectures going through all of the details.

 + Brunton, Steven L., Joshua L. Proctor, and J. Nathan Kutz.
 "Compressive sampling and dynamic mode decomposition."
 (2013) [arXiv:1312.5186](https://arxiv.org/abs/1312.5186)